Developer Docs

 Create an API key

-Create a live key for production or a test key for local development.
+Create one API key for your backend.
 Store the token in your server environment and never expose it in frontend code.

 4